 Certificate in 2D & 3D Digital Animation Production

-This one-year part-time course aims to provide students with a strong grounding and transferable skills in Digital Animation Production processes, a solid understanding of the Production Pipeline and techniques for both 2D and 3D.
-This course will provide participants with the required knowledge, skills and competency to assist them in gaining employment in the Digital Animation Production industry.
+This online part-time course (1 year) aims to provide students with a strong grounding and transferable skills in Digital Animation Production processes, a solid understanding of the Production Pipeline, and techniques for both 2D and 3D.
+The online flexible mode of delivery allows you to study at times that suit your schedule, from any location (with internet access).

 Important notice about this course

 Applications are now closed for January 2024 Entry.

 This course is supported by Springboard+.
 You can find more information on Springboard by clicking here.